yoyolabsio/aws-glue-samples/utilities/Spark_UI/README.md

 **To start the Spark history server and view the Spark UI using Docker**

-1. Download a Dockerfile from GitHub
+1. Download Dockerfile and pom.xml / checkout this repo
 2. Run commands shown below
     - Replace **AWS_ACCESS_KEY_ID** and **AWS_SECRET_ACCESS_KEY** with your valid AWS credential
     - Replace **s3a://path_to_eventlog** with your event log directory